angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Describe the most challenging situation in your life and how you handled it.
 - Give an example of a time when you had to handle a variety of assignments.
 What was the outcome?
 - Tell me about a time when your team gave up on something, but you pushed them to deliver results.
+- Describe a time you faced a tight deadline.
+- Explain a task you couldn’t finish on time.

 ## 15. Strive to be Earth’s Best Employer